y-nk/encre/README.md

 This function involves generating the title of a post from its metadata.
 Again, return a dom string representing the post's title.
 This metadata object contains all the fields written in the yaml header descriptor of each file.

+### tags(tags: Record<name: string, metadatas: Object[]>)

+This function is used to generate the list of tags and their associated posts.
+As usual return a dom string to be inserted.
+The structure will contain the metadata of each post for each tag.

+### tag(metadata: Object, name: string>)

+This function is used to generate the list of posts for one particular tag.
+Return a dom string to be inserted.
+The structure will contain the metadata and the name of the tag.